lasse-steinnes/ng-pokedex/README.md

 > Make an Angular application for catching Pokémon with login-page, pokedex and a trainer-page.

-> Focus on object orientation, use of components and angular decorators.
+> Focus on object orientation, components and getting familiar with angular decorators.

 > Part of the Noroff fullstack .NET accelerate module.